 ~Myrna D. Santos

 I will transform while in my deep sleep dreaming of my garden with all the flowers in bloom as the gate opens with all my loved ones in joyous reunion; Boyet, happily waiting for me by the gate, and hand in hand he will guide me to the paradise I have always longed for; the woman with the long hair side by side with the man wearing a buli hat, who is my mother with my father and all my ten siblings, Guillermo, Mario, Emerenciana, Juana, Pedro, Florencia, Socorro, Flaviano, Roberto; my Inkong Igmidio, Impong Polin, Impong Tuding, Impong Martina, Inkong Victor, Juaning, Ka Felix, Dr. Leviste, the rural doctor, Mrs. Lopez, my friends, and my dogs I enjoyed so much, sixty in all.
 Until then, Life is sweet to be enjoyed with my family and friends.
 Near or far, it is just the same, it does not matter, but the attachment of a common bond of love, respect and caring, in words, in thoughts, good and happy memories indeed, without regrets.
 To me, I am home at last, until we all will meet again!
-I can only pray for Carmen and Imelda.
-I hope to see them there as well.
-Carmen is beautiful, my niece and first born of Juana.
-She is beautiful as a child and very intelligent.
+I can only pray for Imelda.
+I hope to see her there as well.
+Carmen, my niece and first born of Juana, is beautiful as a child and very intelligent.
 She graduated Summa Cum Laude from the University of the East, of more than a thousand graduates.
 She came to the US and worked in the United States Internal Revenue Service in Connecticut.
 We grew up together, I helped Juana to take care of her.
 We have differences because Juana always favored her.
 I got to kneel on a bed of salt and beans.
 How can I forget as she threw me out from her car in the middle of the highway in a busy New York?
 I was soaking wet from the rain as I walked to the nearest bus stop.
 I can understand why she did not get marry, nor with nobody of her fifteen siblings close to her, either.
-She lives in Flushing and will be alone until the end.
+She finally left New York to retire in the Philipines, she came to visit me and that was the last summer, she has succumb to age and sickness, her end.